 Agra is the city of the iconic Taj Mahal.
-Located in the north Indian state of Uttar Pradesh in a distance of about 216 km from Delhi, Agra has two more UNESCO World Heritage Sites to its credit apart from the Taj Mahal, the Agra Fort and Fatehpur Sikri nearby.
+Located in the north Indian state of Uttar Pradesh, at a distance of about 216 km from Delhi, Agra has two more UNESCO World Heritage Sites to its credit apart from the Taj Mahal, the Agra Fort and Fatehpur Sikri.
 The history of Agra begins around the 11th century.
 Over the period of its history, Agra has changed hands between both Hindu and Muslim rulers and the imprints of both cultures are weaved into its fabric.

-The foremost was the Taj Mahal, built by Emperor Shah Jahan as a mausoleum of his beloved wife, Mumtaz Mahal, and today, recognized universally as a monument to everlasting love.
-Emperor Akbar also refurbished the Agra Fort and also built Fatehpur Sikri on the city’s outskirts.
+The foremost was the Taj Mahal, built by Emperor Shah Jahan as a mausoleum of his beloved wife, Mumtaz Mahal and today it is recognised universally as a monument to everlasting love.
+Emperor Akbar also refurbished the Agra Fort and built Fatehpur Sikri on the city’s outskirts.

-Agra is part of the Golden Triangle, which comprises Agra, Jaipur, and Delhi.
-Given its proximity to Delhi, most visitors usually prefer a whistle-stop one day trip, however, there are plenty of places to sleep and eat for those who wish to go beyond the Taj Mahal.
-There is much more on offer including side trips to nearby places such as Fatehpur Sikri and Mathura.
+Agra is part of the Golden Triangle, which comprises Agra, Jaipur and Delhi.
+Given its proximity to Delhi, most visitors usually prefer a whistle-stop, one-day trip; however, there are plenty of places to sleep and eat at for those who wish to go beyond the Taj Mahal.
+There is much more on offer including side trips to nearby places, such as Fatehpur Sikri and Mathura.

 It is not just the visitors that Agra attracts.
-The birds also find welcome at the Keetham Lake and Sur Sarovar Bird Sanctuary including migratory birds such as Spoonbills, Siberian cranes, Sarus cranes, Brahminy ducks, bar-headed geese and gadwalls and shovellers.
+The birds are also welcome at the Keetham Lake and Sur Sarovar Bird Sanctuary that include migratory birds, such as spoonbills, Siberian cranes, sarus cranes, Brahminy ducks, bar-headed geese and gadwalls and shovellers.

 Agra is well connected by air, rail and road.

 The ideal time to visit Agra is between October and March.